 - Poor vessel performance: The gas tank is what keeps the vessel operating.
-If gas tank issues are not solved, it can cause bumpy rides and slow down your boat.
+If gas tank issues are not solved, it can cause bumpy rides and slow your boat.
 Also, you might fail to start up the engine.

 - Expensive boat repairs: As a result, your boat must undergo expensive repairs and replacements.

 - Un-safe journeys: Aside from bumpy and choppy rides, your vessel might stall while running.
-It is highly dangerous if you are in the open sea or the middle of a large lake.
+It is highly dangerous if you are in the open sea or in the middle of a large lake.